rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 2. Create document
 ^^^^^^^^^^^^^^^^^^

-Assuming, e.g., the following input figures directory:
+Assuming from, now on that the network name is "ZE", the start year is 2012, and the input figures have been created in:

 .. code-block:: bash